Protocol architecture

 Two timelocks govern the dispute window.
 The total claim-to-payout wait is approximately three days.

-• timelockChallengeAssert (claimer disprove time): 108 BTC blocks (~18 hours).
-Window for the claimer to disprove a challenge via WronglyChallenged.
+- Claimer disprove time: 108 BTC blocks (about 18 hours).
+Window for the claimer to disprove a challenge via a wrongly challenged transaction.